neonvoid/mobuScripts/README.md

 Then you can just use the unreal IK retargetter to do the rest.

-I used Mocappys example script as a really helpful base and xml parsing.
+I used Mocappys example script as a really helpful base and for xml parsing and the pyfbsdk.

 https://mocappys.com/how-to-t-pose-and-characterize-your-character-using-motionbuilder-python/#.Y_UQx3bMIQ8